wesleychristelis/ngrx-poc/README.md

 # ngrx-poc

+## Description
-##POC for ng-rx using action, reducers, selectors and effects
+POC for ng-rx using action, reducers, selectors and effects

-#When to use a centalised store
+## Why we want to use a central store

+## Environment Setup

+## NgRx Dev Tools:

+-- NgRX Store Freeze